ylmzelff/terrarium/README.md

 Follow the quick guide provided below for basic testing.

 ## Quick Start
 Clone the repository and update submodules.
-A submodule exists at `external/CoLLAB` for external environments.
+A submodule exists at `external/CoLLAB` for a suite of external environments.
 ```bash
 git clone <repository-url> Terrarium
 cd Terrarium